AURobotics/ROS-Sessions-Training-25/Session-2/Parameters.md

 ---

-## 2. Loading Parameters on Node Startup
+## 2. Loading Parameters on Node Startup (IF YOU HAVE AN EXISTING YAML file)

 You can provide a parameter file when starting a node: